frconor-ebook/meditations/_posts/2025-02-27-the-precious-blood-of-christ.md

 ---
 layout: homily
-title: "The Precious Blood of Chris"
+title: "The Precious Blood of Christ"
 ---

 By Fr.
 Conor Donnelly